Drink Me

 Côte du Py Morgon Gamay 2022

 Popped and poured from magnum; enjoyed over the course of a couple hours.
 The 2022 pours a deep ruby/purple with a transparent core; medium viscosity with moderate staining of the tears.
 On the nose, the wine is developing with notes of ripe and tart red and dark fruits: Bing cherry, pomegranate, licorice, dried green herbs and rocky minerals.
 On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium.
 A young Côte du Py, especially in this format.
-Drink now with patience and through 2042. — a month ago
+Drink now with patience and through 2042. — 5 months ago

 Lyle, Peter and 12 others liked this